The Cabinet Papers 1915-1986, The National Archives

 The First World War: Sources for History, National Archives & the Imperial War Museum

-The online exhibition makes available a selection of varied WWI source material (documents, film and sound) held by The National Archives and the Imperial War.
-The main galleries, “The First World War, 1914-18” and “Aftermath,” feature documents giving an insight into the overall history of the war and its consequences.
+The online exhibition makes available a selection of varied WWI source material (documents, film and sound) held by The National Archives and the Imperial War Museum.
+The main galleries, “The First World War, 1914-18” and “Aftermath,” feature documents giving an overview of the overall history of the war and its consequences.
 “Britain and the War” looks at its effect on Britain.
 “The Military Conflict” provides examples of records relating to the fighting, while “Service Records for the First World War” introduces visitors to the main categories of service records.

 Collections Search, Imperial War Museum, London